microsoft/Windows-AppConsult-PWALab/Manual/README.md

 1. Open Visual Studio Code.
-2. Choose **File -> Open Folder** and look for the folder **Exercise 3/Start/Contoso.WebAPI** in the location where you have unzipped the lab material.
+2. Choose **File -> Open Folder** and look for the folder **Exercise3/Start/Contoso.WebAPI** in the location where you have unzipped the lab material.
 2. Right click on an empty space and choose **Open with Visual Studio Code**.
 3. You will find a class called **PushController.cs** under the **Controllers** folder.
 This class will contain all our endpoints.
 4. If you want to launch and test the Web API, you can click on the fourth icon in the left panel, as highlighted in the image below: